15 Examples of Personification in Everyday Speech, Literature, and Culture

 Everyday Speech Examples of Personification

 Personification happens in both everyday speech and literature.
-Giving human attributes or a human ability to a thing makes it more relatable.
+Giving human attributes or human abilities to a thing makes it more relatable.
 Here are some examples:

 1. Romance novels became her favorite companions after her breakup.